guettli/future-focused-communication/README.md

 I think you can't influence your thoughts.
 But you can influence your words, your language.

 I struggled with finding the right words very often.

-In the past people felt insulted several times, although this was not my intention
+In the past people felt insulted several times, although this was not my intention.

 # ff: Which benefits do you see?

-Old: Why should I do it?
+Old: Why?

 Future focused: Which benefits do you see?

+There is a book called [Start with why](https://simonsinek.com/product/start-with-why/) but I disagree.
+You can start with "why?" if you are thinking about your own ideas.
+Or if you are talking to a friend which you know very well.
+But we are humans, not robots.
+The "why?" question is useful, but don't use it immediately.
+This question feels aggressive.

+There is a method called [Five whys](https://en.wikipedia.org/wiki/Five_whys) but use it with caution.
+People usualy don't like it if they get asked "why?" too often.
+And if you do it again and again, people won't approach you in the future.
+And I guess that's not what you want.

 # ff: How can I help you?